soulzcore/iacc_python_2018/week3/5-FunctionalProgramming.md

 > Functional programming is an another way to write code.

-> Python natively supports Functional programming
+> Python supports Functional programming in addition to Object Oriented

 > In Functional Programming, the code logic is written around Functions